Alberta Social Credit Party: Decline

-Manning's last election win in 1967 demonstrated a weaker standing of the Alberta Social Credit Party.
+Although it was not apparent at the time, Social Credit created with Manning's last election win in 1967.
 While the New Democratic Party emerged as a new challenger to the Social Credit Party, they were wary of the strong anti-communist and anti-union sentiments formed in Alberta, and ran a modest campaign alleging corruption within Manning's administration.'
 However, historians suggest that a number of other problems were brewing during Manning's later years, such as the province's poor mental health system, the poor conditions of the native Albertan peoples, high housing and land prices, and relatively low royalty prices on oil.'
 Despite winning 55 of the 65 seats in the legislature, it received less than 45% of the popular vote—its lowest share of the popular vote since 1940.
 This was a significant drop from 1963, when it took all but six seats.

 More importantly, the once-moribund Progressive Conservatives, led by young lawyer Peter Lougheed, won six seats, mostly in Calgary and Edmonton.
 Despite having long-standing support in Calgary and Edmonton (Manning himself represented an Edmonton riding), Social Credit was at bottom an agrarian-based party, and never really lost this character.
 The party didn't react nearly fast enough to the changes in Alberta as Calgary and Edmonton gained more influence.

 Manning retired in 1968 and was replaced by Agriculture Minister Harry Strom at the party's first leadership election.
 However, Strom soon was eclipsed by Lougheed, whose modern and urbane image contrasted sharply with that of the dour Strom.
 His cause was not helped when the Tories picked up an additional four seats during the term.